-grade will need proof of a meningococcal booster shot (MCV4), unless their first dose
+grade will need proof of a meningococcal booster shot (MCV4),

 Columbia county public schools require students entering grades K-12 to submit a valid Certificate of Immunizations, Form 3231, to the school.
 This certificate must reflect the official requirements at the time the child enters school, and the child will be subject to any updates of this certificate as specified by law.
 This certificate will be maintained throughout the child's attendance in the school system.